 Placing security cameras in well-hidden areas of a store or business to keep an eye on “customers” who may wish to leave without paying for items is a common strategy.
 However, also consider placing cameras in locations that monitor employee activity.
 Make sure your cameras catch any areas with cash registers or where financial transactions occur.
 These locations give employees direct access to your money and goods.
 In addition, monitor any area that houses valuables or expensive items, as well as any entrances and exits.

 This plan of attack offers two advantages.
-For one, you obviously have a better chance of catching employee theft with the additional protection.
+For one, you obviously have a better chance of catching employee theft with the additional video footage.
 But now you can also verify your employees’ testimony.
 If cash or items go missing and your employees claim they were elsewhere during the time in question, your cameras can provide video evidence to back them up.

 To give the perception that you’re always watching your cameras, even if you rarely do, call up an employee while off site and ask them about something you see on the cameras.
 “Why is that box still on the loading dock?”
 “The trash can in aisle 4 looks full, go empty it.”
 This exercise performed on a quarterly basis can give the perception that employees are always being watched and can deter the desire to steal and deter the likelihood of slacking off.